CorySimon/pyIAST/docs/index.rst

     ch4_isotherm.spreading_pressure(40.0)
     # 18.008092685521699 (mmol/g)

-pyIAST fits other models (see the list `pyiast._MODELS` for available models), for example, the quadratic isotherm model, by passing `model="Quadratic"` into the construction of the `ModelIsotherm` instance.
+pyIAST fits other models (see the list `pyiast._MODELS` for available models), for example, the quadratic isotherm model, by passing `model="Quadratic"` during the construction of the `ModelIsotherm` instance.

 A nonlinear data-fitting routine is used in pyIAST to fit the model parameters to the data. pyIAST uses heuristics for starting guesses for these model parameters.
 But, you can pass your own parameter guesses in the form of a dictionary `param_guess` when you construct the instance.
 For example, to use 25.0 as a starting guess for the `M` parameter in the Langmuir model: